dkomanov/dkomanov.github.io/data/posts/2018-03-12_try-with-resources/scala-try-with-resources.md

 In Java, since Java7, there is a special language construct for such cases, called try `try-with-resources`.
 This concept described very well in [this](http://www.oracle.com/technetwork/articles/java/trywithresources-401775.html) tech article.
 Actually, most of the content of this post is scattered there (not everything, thankfully).

 What I tried to do, is to find a way of reusing this pattern, but in Scala.
 I was quite disappointed, I must say.
-From 5 first results in [Google](https://www.google.com/search?q=scala+try+with+resources) the correct one was only [one](https://codereview.stackexchange.com/questions/79267/scala-trywith-that-closes-resources-automatically), and it was 4th!
+From 5 first results in [Google](https://www.google.com/search?q=scala+try+with+resources) there wasn't any correct!
 This is why I decided to go over some mistakes that were made there.

 ### Mistake 1: swallow exception in finally